Classical Studies

 Key facts

-• Current fully funded studentships include the Open-Oxford-Cambridge AHRC studentships.
+• Current fully funded studentships include the CHASE (Consortium for the Humanities and the Arts South East England) and Open-Oxford-Cambridge AHRC studentships.

-• Part-time research students are fully integrated into the Classical Studies research environment, including regular research days and opportunities to attend conferences and present papers.
+• Part-time research students are fully integrated into the Classical Studies research environment, including regular research days, an annual work in progress conference, and opportunities to attend larger conferences and present papers.

-• The discipline is home to the Baron Thyssen Centre for the Study of Ancient Material Religion, bringing together scholars from the OU and beyond to investigate material aspects of religion in the Greek and Roman worlds.
+• Classical studies at the OU is home to the new Baron Thyssen Centre for the Study of Ancient Material Religion, bringing together scholars from the OU and beyond to investigate material aspects of religion across the ancient worlds.

 • The discipline hosts the Classical Reception Studies Network, an international collaboration of researchers working on classical reception.